Kometa-Team/ImageMaid/README.md

 * **Environment Variable:** `LOCAL_DB=True`
 * **Shell Command:** `-l` or `--local`

 **IMPORTANT!
-When Copying the Local Database, it is recommended to restart Plex before running this script and to make sure Plex is idle.**
+When copying the Local Database, it is recommended to restart Plex before running this script and to make sure Plex is idle.**

 Restarting allows for all temp SQLite files to be written to the primary Plex DB ensuring that all currently selected posters are properly known and preserved.